 This blog article was written by Pankaj Kohli

-The Business Process Outsourcing (BPO) industry has dramatically changed over the past 20 years.
+The Business Process Outsourcing (BPO) industry has dramatically changed over the past 20 years, tehcnology and analytics has played a great part in this.
 If you look back at the companies offering outsourced services at the turn of the millennium, the focus was almost entirely on cost.
 Offshore outsourcing was further promoted as a way to deliver services, at a much lower price than hiring people locally.

 From Pioneers to Offshore Service Providers